awjchen/SonoCleaner/doc/usersGuide.md

 Given these parameters, the first step of the labelling procedure finds all of the points of the trace with curvature above a certain threshold.
-More precisely, the program finds points where the difference in heights between its two adjacent slopes exceeds a threshold equal to the level-shift threshold minus the noise threshold.
-The purpose of the subtraction of the noise threshold is to account for random noise, since random noise may artificially shrink a level-shift.
-However, the subtraction also requires that level-shift threshold be at least _three times_ as large as the noise threshold to guarantee that smaller level-shifts (near the level-shift threshold) are not overlooked.
+More precisely, the program finds points where the difference in heights between the two adjacent slopes exceeds a threshold equal to the level-shift threshold minus the noise threshold.
+The purpose of the subtraction of the noise threshold is to account for the possibility that random noise may artificially shrink a level-shift.
+However, the subtraction also requires that the level-shift threshold be at least _three times_ as large as the noise threshold to guarantee that smaller level-shifts (near the level-shift threshold) are not overlooked.

 Effectively, the noise threshold defines our tolerance, not only for random noise, but for any sources of variation in the distance trace.
 So even for